-NAFO has made efforts to ensure that the measures it has taken to promote sustainable fisheries and protection of ecosystems in the deep-sea area are consistent with the FAO Guidelines.
+NAFO has made efforts to ensure that the measures it has taken to promote sustainable fisheries and protection of ecosystems in the deep sea area consistent with the FAO Guidelines.

-NAFO has taken a number of measures to implement the Guidelines, including, inter alia, defining a list of habitat forming VME indicator species found in the NAFO Regulatory Area, closing 380 000 km2 to bottom fishing on seamounts and in areas where these species are known or predicted to form aggregations, and adopting measures to prohibit bottom contact gears from seamounts.
+NAFO has taken a number of measures to implement the Guidelines, including, inter alia, defining a list of habitat forming vulnerable marine ecosystem (VME) indicator species found in the NAFO Regulatory Area, closing 380 000 km2 to bottom fishing on seamounts and in areas where these species are known or predicted to form aggregations, and adopting measures to prohibit bottom contact gears from seamounts.

 In 2016, NAFO undertook a review of its bottom fisheries, including its management measures for VMEs.
-A second review will take place in 2021.
+A second review took place in 2021.